 As the baby crosses the six-month mark, parents are definitely excited to see their little one grow.
-But they’re also confused about how and what foods to offer to them, along with the breastmilk.
+But they’re also confused about how and what solid foods to offer to them, along with breastmilk.
 Out of many delectable fruits available out there, kiwis for babies are a good choice, thanks to their nutritional profile and texture.
 Naturally, the primary choice of first foods for babies, but what makes kiwi special.
 Delve into this post to learn more about the nutritional value, health benefits, possible side effects of this fruit.
 We also bring you some interesting kiwi recipes for babies.

 When To Introduce Kiwi To A Baby?